Academic Success Advisement

 232 Foster-Knox; 800-762-4146

 The CRPDC is the primary operating agency of the Central Professional Development Consortium.
-The center’s mission is to provide information and resources in proven instructional and administrative practices which promote quality instruction in the classroom, overall school improvement and school-linked services for children and youth and their families.
-The center offers professional development opportunities, including inservices and workshops, to practicing teachers and administrators designed to address needs in all areas, particularly in science, math, technology, reading, and writing.
+The center’s mission is to provide information and resources in proven instructional and administrative practices which promote quality instruction in the classroom, overall school improvement and school-linked services for youth and their families.
+The center offers professional development opportunities, including inservices and workshops, to practicing teachers and administrators, designed to address needs in all areas, particularly in science, math, technology, reading, and writing.

 The Alumni Memorial Chapel, funded by donations from individuals and organizations, was built in 1956 in memory of Central Missouri students who served in World War II and the Korean War.
-The chapel seats 200 in the sanctuary, has a meeting room for 20 people, and contains a complete kitchen and dining area in the undercroft.
-Private gifts recently funded the chapel’s refurbishment and establishment of the Earl A. Webb Sr. Study.
+The chapel seats 200 in the sanctuary, has a meeting room for 20 people, and contains a complete kitchen/dining area in the undercroft.
+Private gifts funded the chapel’s refurbishment and establishment of the Earl A. Webb Sr. Study.
 Another gift funded the attached Danforth Chapel, which contains six kneeling benches and is open to the public during the day.
 In the fall of 1994, a bronze sculpture titled “Guardian,” which is a memorial to all men and women who have served the country in armed services, was placed near the entrance of the Danforth Chapel.
 The chapel is used by UCM students as a meeting place for social and religious organizations, choir practice, initiation ceremonies, group testing, parties, and weddings.
 Students also use it for individual or group meditation and communion.

 Child Care Centers